 CC2420 is based on a linear IF chain where the signal amplification is done in an analog VGA (variable gain amplifier).
 The gain of the VGA is digitally controlled.

-The AGC (Automatic Gain Control) loop ensures that the ADC operates inside its
+The AGC (Automatic Gain Control) loop ensures that the ADC operates inside its dynamic range by using an analog/digital feedback loop.

 23 RSSI / Energy Detection